andyw-lala/Tek7KTesters/Readout/README.md

 Modules need to always be prepared to sink either two or four currents to drive the display, but while the timeslot signals are simply bussed across all plug-in bays, the mainframe is paying attention to only one plug-in at a time (there is no indication to a plug-in that it is the active one.)
 The system can be fully implemented by passive components and wiring and/or switches, including modifying scales/prefixes.
 Changes can be accomplished simply by summing currents.
 ## Interfaces
-There are two interfaces needed to interact with the 7000-series readout system:
+There are two interfaces needed to interact with the 7000-series readout system, one from the mainframe to the plug-in and one from the plug-in to the mainframe:
 * The ten timeslot scanning signals from the mainfram to the plug-in.
   Each is a ~130-250uS wide pulse that drives to -15V, but is slew-rate controlled, in order to avoid generating noise in sensitive plug-ins.
   The timing is not explicitly specified in the documentation (that I can find), specifically when the current sinks are sampled, or setup/hold times.